augustoccesar/adventofcode/2018/aoc/day10/README.md

 After 3 seconds, the message appeared briefly: `*HI*`.
 Of course, your message will be much longer and will take many more seconds to appear.

 *What message will eventually appear in the sky?*

+## Part Two

+Good thing you didn't have to wait, because that would have taken a long time - much longer than the 3 seconds in the example above.

+Impressed by your sub-hour communication capabilities, the Elves are curious: exactly how many seconds would they have needed to wait for that message to appear?